aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-polygon-with-hole-geometry/_index.md

 In this tutorial, you'll **create polygon with hole** geometry using Aspose.GIS for .NET.
 Whether you're building a mapping application, performing spatial analysis, or preparing data for GIS services, knowing how to embed a hole inside a polygon is essential.
 We'll walk through the whole process step‑by‑step, from setting up the environment to generating the final polygon object.

 ## Quick Answers
 - **What does “create polygon with hole” mean?** It means building a polygon that contains one or more interior rings (holes) that are excluded from the area.
 - **Which library handles this?** Aspose.GIS for .NET provides full support for exterior and interior rings.
 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **How long does it take?** Typically under 10 minutes to implement and test.

+## How to add hole to polygon using Aspose.GIS
+Adding a hole is simply a matter of defining an **interior ring** and attaching it to the polygon.
+The library takes care of orientation and validity, so you can focus on the coordinates that represent the void you need.

 ## What is “create polygon with hole”?
 Creating a polygon with a hole involves defining an **exterior ring** that outlines the outer boundary and one or more **interior rings** that carve out empty spaces.
 The interior rings are often called *holes* because they represent areas that are not part of the polygon’s surface.

 ## Why create hole in polygon using Aspose.GIS?
 - **Accurate spatial modeling:** Real‑world features like lakes inside land parcels or courtyards within buildings require holes.
 - **Interoperability:** Formats such as Shapefile, GeoJSON, and GML natively support interior rings; Aspose.GIS preserves them.
 - **Performance:** The library manages geometry validity, so you don’t have to write custom validation code.

+## Real‑World Scenarios for Polygons with Holes
+1. **Land parcel with an internal lake** – the lake is modeled as a hole so it isn’t counted in the parcel’s area.
+2. **Building footprints with courtyards** – the courtyard is excluded from the building’s footprint.
+3. **Protected zones inside a larger conservation area** – you can exclude restricted sections without creating separate layers.

 ## Prerequisites
 Before we begin, make sure you have the following prerequisites:
 1. Aspose.GIS for .NET Library: You can download it from [here](https://releases.aspose.com/gis/net/).
 2. Development Environment: Ensure you have a development environment set up with Visual Studio or any other .NET IDE installed.

 ## Import Namespaces